Drunken Angel: Reception

-Box office

-The re-release of Drunken Angel in 2002 as part of a multi-title film festival accrued $561,692 in total.

 Critical response

 Contemporary opinion

 Upon release in Japan, the film received positive reviews.
 However, there were some critics who did not believe the film went far enough in condemning the activities of its protagonist or the yakuza world at-large.
-According to Kurosawa, critics referred to him as a journalistic filmmaker.
+According to Kurosawa, critics referred to him as a journalistic filmmaker because he was interested in contemporary subjects.
 Japanese audiences were surprised by Mifune's emotional performance, a form of expressiveness that was not generally seen in Japanese cinema of the time.
 Galbraith compares the impact of, and audiences' positive reaction to, Mifune's performance with Marlon Brando's in A Streetcar Named Desire (1951).
-Japanese critics have pointed to Drunken Angel as embodying the post–War epoch in Japanese society, with comparisons made to Bicycle Thieves (1948) and Paisan (1946).
+Japanese critics have pointed to Drunken Angel as embodying the postwar epoch in Japanese society, with comparisons made to Bicycle Thieves (1948) and Paisan (1946).

 In a 1954 article for Sight and Sound, prior to any wide international release, filmmaker Jay Leyda discussed Drunken Angel in the context of growing international interest in Japanese cinema, praising its range, cinematography, and fluid structure.
 Writing just prior to the American release, Bosley Crowther's 1959 review for The New York Times, cites the film's creation of an unpleasant atmosphere in his positive appraisal of its symbolic moral conflict.
 He also gives a positive account of the acting and Kurosawa's "forceful imagery", despite criticising some of the film's unoriginal formal methods and clichés.
-A review in Variety magazine compared Drunken Angel to Italian neorealist cinema in its depiction of contemporary Japanese society; the review also praised the film's acting and pursuit of morality within the post–War devastation.
+A review in Variety magazine compared Drunken Angel to Italian neorealist cinema in its depiction of contemporary Japanese society; the review also praised the film's acting and pursuit of morality within the postwar devastation.
 However, a negative review by Dwight Macdonald in Esquire negatively compared the film to the simultaneous American releases of Ikiru (1952) and The Men Who Tread on the Tiger's Tail (1945), criticising the film as an "embarrassingly familiar gangster melodrama."

 Retrospective opinion

-On the review aggregator website Rotten Tomatoes, Drunken Angel has a 94% approval rating.
+On the review aggregator website Rotten Tomatoes, Drunken Angel has a 94% approval rating based on 16 reviews.
 A review in Slant Magazine gave the film three stars out of four, praising Kurosawa's dynamic cinematism.
 In a 2007 essay for The Criterion Collection, East Asian scholar Ian Buruma writes on the changes taking place within Japanese society as seen in Drunken Angel.
-He perceives the lack of Allied soldiers and panpan girls within a narrative where traditional 'feudal' loyalties to the state have been used to justify crime and immoral behaviour as an effective criticism of the pre– and post–War social orders.
+He perceives the lack of Allied soldiers and panpan girls within a narrative where traditional feudal loyalties to the state have been used to justify crime and immoral behaviour as an effective criticism of the pre- and postwar social orders.
 Writing for New York Press in 2010, film critic Armond White praised the film's handling of the balance between remorse and grief.
 Although he considers some of its symbolism obvious, he writes appreciatingly of its deployment and favourably compares the film to later social and crime dramas.